 There are several different types of primary care doctors, including: family practitioners (who treat infants, children, and adults), internists (who treat adults only), pediatricians (who treat children only) and geriatricians (who specialize in the medical concerns of elderly patients).
 Your doctor may be a doctor of medicine (MD) or a doctor of osteopathic medicine (DO).
 Both are licensed physicians, though they receive slightly different training.

 Advanced practice providers, such as nurse practitioners (NP) and physician assistants (PA), can also serve as primary care providers and are trained in diagnosing and treating medical issues.
 Some NPs and PAs focus on primary care, while others specialize in areas of medicine like orthopedics, dermatology, oncology or cardiology.
+Here’s why you need a primary care physician:

 What Does a Primary Care Provider Do?